hivesolutions/omni-api/readme.md

 the user must be redirect to the url provided by `api.oauth_autorize` method call.

-Running then the `api.oauth_access` call with the returned `code` from the server side that should be used to redeam the `access_token` required for session authentication.
+Running then the `api.oauth_access` call with the returned `code` from the server side that should be used to redeem the `access_token` required for session authentication.

 ## Examples